Frequently Asked Questions

 An inheritance advance differs significantly from a traditional personal loan because it involves no repayment obligations or debt for the recipient.
 With an advance, InheritNOW assumes all the risk of probate delays or a smaller inheritance.
 With a traditional loan, you are personally responsible for monthly payments regardless of the estate’s status, and the loan amount plus interest must be repaid.

-Yes, InheritNOW is able to provide inheritance advances for most U.S states with the exception of Maryland, Virginia, and Connecticut, including most Canadian provinces.
+No, InheritNOW is able to provide inheritance advances for most states with the exception of Maryland, Connecticut, and Virginia and most Canadian provinces.
 We have established relationships and expertise across numerous jurisdictions, allowing us to process and fund your advance efficiently regardless of where the estate is located.
 You can check our detailed Probate in the USA and Probate in Canada pages for state-specific information.

 Young woman in blue looking forward to an inheritance advance.